 Then, push the broken pulling insert with a blunt, slender tool (e.g. Allen key, blunt pen) from top towards the bottom.
 Make sure to not use any sharp objects to not risk the piercing of the silicone.
 For this, 1. roll the sheath up to rest on the mushroom-shaped cap.
 2. place your index finger and your middle finger (green circles) below the ledge of the mushroom-shaped cap to counteract the force on the tool applied by your thumb from top.
 The pulling insert will pop out at the bottom. ‚Greasing‘ the pulling insert beforehand with a few drops of rubbing alcohol (isopropanol) or liquid soap from above and below will make this process easier.
 Try to let the greasing agent enter into the cavity by squeezing / massaging the mushroom-shaped lower body all around until you hear a squishy sound.

-Make sure the string is already attached (like a luggage tag; see image below) to the top appendix of the new pulling insert.
+Make sure the string is already attached (like a luggage tag; see image sequence below) to the top appendix of the new or repaired pulling insert.
 It would otherwise be difficult to thread it into the appendix after the pulling insert has been placed into the central cavity of your companion.

 Slightly wet both the pulling insert and the inside cavity of the foreGestalt silicone body (where the pulling insert will be placed into) with rubbing alcohol (if available) or soapy water.
 They act as ‘grease’ to facilitate the reinsertion procedure.